Psy: Malaysian political rally

-Psy was invited to perform on February 11, 2013, in Penang, Malaysia for the ruling Barisan Nasional party in an attempt to reach out to young voters in the area.
-Media reports estimated a cost of at least US$300,000 for the performance.
+Psy was invited to perform for the ruling Barisan Nasional party in Penang on February 11, 2013, in an attempt to reach out to young voters in the area.
+Media reports estimated a cost of at least $300,000 for the performance.
 Opposition backers called for supporters of the Democratic Action Party to attend wearing opposition colors.
 Despite the controversy and calls by Malaysian citizens to cancel the concert, Psy completed a Chinese New Year open house performance at Han Chiang School for a crowd of 100,000.

-Following the concert, a media report revealed that Psy received death threats prior to entering the country and this was the reason for the delay in Psy's on-stage appearance.
-Psy eventually performed for ten minutes to an excited crowd.
-The media report also reported on a press conference at the Jelutong Gerakan Chinese New Year open house that revealed that questions were raised over the financing of the event.
+Following the concert, a media report revealed that Psy had received death threats prior to entering Malaysia and that this was the reason for the delay in his onstage appearance.
+He eventually performed to an excited crowd for 10 minutes.
+The media also reported on a press conference at the Jelutong Gerakan Chinese New Year open house, revealing that questions were raised over the financing of the event.
 State Barisan Nasional (BN) party chief Teng Chang Yeow explained that the event "was sponsored by private sponsors who preferred to remain anonymous as they are afraid of being 'victimised' if their identities were revealed".
-Teng also stated that he was given the choice of a Justin Bieber visit, but chose Psy as he didn't know who Bieber was at the time.
+Teng also stated that he was given the choice of a Justin Bieber visit but chose Psy as he did not know who Bieber was at the time.

-Questionable song title and revision of lyrics
+"Assarabia"

 In March 2013, South Korean media reported that the title of Psy's upcoming single would contain the word "Assarabia", a slang used by South Koreans to express thrills, or simply to describe something satisfying.
 There were numerous objections to that upcoming title, and worries have risen that people of Arabic descent might misinterpret the title and find it derogatory.

 After being questioned by a correspondent of the Voice of America about the upcoming track's potential to offend, Psy said that there has been some misunderstanding and his upcoming song will undergo a major revamp.
 On March 19, 2013, he revised his song's title and lyrics over "worries it could offend Arabs".
 Many people consider the change of his song title deliberate, aimed solely at building publicity for a strong follow-up to "Gangnam Style".
 He subsequently renamed the song "Gentleman" and released it on April 12, 2013.

-Reported earnings

-According to Korea Times in 2013, Psy earned more than US$40 million in 2012 via sales through concerts, TV commercials, and social media revenue through his hit song Gangnam Style, while his estimated personal income in 2012 was US$28 million under his 7:3 profit-sharing contract with YG Entertainment.